-At the time of writing, we are only six months into the year but anticipate that the outturn for the year will improve from a surplus of £10k to a surplus of £185k.
+At the six-month budget review of the 2024-25 we anticipated that the outturn for the year will improve from a surplus of £10k to a surplus of £185k.

 OUR APPROACH TO BUDGETING FOR 2025-2026

 As context, the last three years of financial and operational performance are reviewed, alongside the forecast outcome for current year.